This is a sponsored conversation written by me on behalf of Cricut. The opinions and text are all mine.

 It’s scary on many levels right now:

-I did some measuring and found inexpensive fabric bins that would fit along the top of the tornado shelter, below the existing shelf to store our gloves, winter hats, and outdoor scarves.
+I did some measuring and found inexpensive canvas bins that would fit along the top of the tornado shelter, below the existing shelf to store our gloves, winter hats, and outdoor scarves.

 With some DIY labels, they’ll be perfect!